cosmicjs/react-graphql-blog/BestPracticeBlogPost.md

 The object `customResolvers` tells `ApolloClient` that whenever we make an `object` query, we can try looking in the cache using the query variable `slug`.

-Now oursidebar preloads all posts using `getAllPostsWithExtraQuery`, and any future calls to get Post data will be served by `ApolloClient`'s cache, instead of the network.
+Now our sidebar preloads all posts using `getAllPostsWithExtraQuery`, and any future calls to get Post data will be served by `ApolloClient`'s cache, instead of the network.

 ### Load GraphQL queries with webpack

 Finally, Apollo provides us with another nifty technique to improve the developer experience.

 If you're using `webpack` as part of your build system you can keep all your GraphQL queries and mutations in seperate files, and import them into javascript like any other file.
-This only only means to can benefit from compartmentalised code & syntax hilighting, it also means that webpack can pre-compile your GraphQL queries into Apollo's own interlal representation at build time, rather than in your user's browser.
+This only only means to can benefit from compartmentalised code & syntax highlighting, it also means that webpack can pre-compile your GraphQL queries into Apollo's own internal representation at build time, rather than in your user's browser.

-Intergrating the GraphQL loader into webpack is easy, you just have to include the following code in your webpack config:
+Integrating the GraphQL loader into webpack is easy, you just have to include the following code in your webpack config:

 ```javascript
 module: {